lvog/expenses-tracker/README.md

 npm run build
 ```

+## License 📄
+Distributed under the MIT License.
+See  `LICENSE`  for more information.

 ## Contact 📱
 Feel free to contact me via email at  [levchuk.oleg21@gmail.com](mailto:levchuk.oleg21@gmail.com).
 You can also visit my  [website](https://lvog.github.io/)  to see more of my works or  [LinkedIn](https://www.linkedin.com/in/oleg-levchuk-2098b2b7/).